Laboratory |

 Step #1: Design a basic up counter with TC10 and CE.
 For instance as was done in P7 Counter_BCD_1digit.

-The general idea is represented in Fig. 6.
-The concepts of CC1 and CC2 combinational circuits inherited from Chapter 2 are the same, however this time, we will implement these logics using software routines.
+The general idea is represented in Fig. 7.
+The concepts of CC1 and CC2 combinational circuits inherited from Chapter 2 are the same, however this time, we will implement these logics using software routines and input and output RAM variables.

 This special C code organisation is for taken full advantage of having develop Chapter I and Chapter II in the CSD ladder.
 Almost all the content learnt since now can be fully applied here again, even if we switch to microprocessors technologies.
 Furthermore, it can be applied the same if you change technologies again for Arduino or Raspberry Pi or any other similar platform.
 Notice the huge advantage of organising as separate and independent pieces of software the hardware-dependent functions acting as interfacing drivers.